ThinkportRepo/cloudformation-data-pipeline/image-recognition/README.md

 * Create Stack
 * With new resources
 * Template is ready
-* Upload a teamplate file
+* Upload a template file
 * Choose "code-bucket.yml" / "source-bucket.yml" from the repository.
 Then, enter a stack name, the requested parameters and any tags you might want to give the stack (ex: name).
 If constructed this way, the names of the buckets will be "[appName]-[environment]-[your AWS Account ID]--code" and "[appName]-[environment]-[your AWS Account ID]--source", using the parameters you entered.

 2. Place "image-recognition_lambda.py.zip" (important: .zip version) from the repository in the code bucket you just created/identified.